 The Vaquita Porpoise

 The vaquita (Phocoena sinus) is a small porpoise (whales, dolphins, and porpoises are called cetaceans by scientists).
 It is one of only seven species of true porpoises, and is the only one that occurs in warm waters of the eastern Pacific Ocean.
-It is found in a tiny area in the extreme northern Gulf of California, in Baja California, Mexico.
+It is found in a tiny area in the extreme northern Gulf of California, near Baja California, Mexico.
 It is a unique species, with a body shape and color pattern unlike that of any other.
 It has a tall dorsal fin (for a porpoise) and a beautiful color pattern on the face, with dark eye rings and lip patches that look like an application of “goth” make-up.
-There is only one small population, and if the species goes extinct, it will be gone forever..
+There is only one small population, and if the species goes extinct, it will be gone forever.

 Vaquita Fast Facts